thegoose20/annot-prep/README.md

 * Words without Metadata Field Names: 1,273,237
 * Sentences: 156,124
 * TXT Files: 3,649
+* Fonds (archival collections): 1,081

-*There will be one ANN file per TXT file with annotation labels, totalling 7,298 files
+*There will be one ANN file per TXT file with annotation labels, totalling 7,298 files*

+### The CRC_units-grouped-by-fonds.csv File
+**Description:** Additional metadata fields for every fonds in the data_to_ann.zip directory (1,081 rows total, one row per fonds), with six columns for:
+  * String of fonds-level identifiers (highest level of the archival hierarchy)
+  * List of unit identifiers (at the series, sub-series, and item (lowest level of the archival hierarchy) levels)
+  * List of unit dates
+  * List of units' associated geographic locations
+  * List of units' associated languages